effektif/user-docs/docs/variables.rst

-Data types
+.. _variables:

+Variables
 ==========

 The forms and some of the actions are linked to workflow data, called *variables*.
 Workflow variables are mostly created automatically, as when creating a new form field.
-Each variable has a data type.
-This section lists the data types variables can have.

-.. _variables:

-Variables
+Data types
 ---------

 Workflow information is stored in variables.